We Just Updated Our 62 Bond Picks

 A compelling alternative to money markets, CDs, and bond funds

-In the September 2024 Fed dot plot, the US Federal Reserve projected two points of additional interest rate cuts through 2026.
+In the December 2024 Fed dot plot, the US Federal Reserve projected one point of additional interest rate cuts through 2026.
 Should this happen, popular money market funds such as Vanguard VMFXX will see their yields fall in lockstep with the Fed funds rate.
 In addition, since Vanguard VMFXX targets a net asset value per share of $1.00, VMFXX cannot have capital appreciation.
 Some CD rates may currently seem attractive; however, CDs often pay their income at the end of their term (compared to corporate bonds, which pay interest semi-annually), can come with onerous call provisions, and lack capital appreciation opportunities.

 Mega bond funds such as Vanguard VBTLX are not fixed income investments.
 They do not pay a fixed coupon and do not return an investor's principal at maturity, as they do not have a maturity date.
 Bond funds such as VBTLX own thousands of bonds, which drives muted (and often low) returns and makes investors unable to build a portfolio that fits their investment objectives.
 Further, since bond funds and ETFs do not trade relative to a par value and lack underlying financial metrics, investors cannot assess whether a bond fund investment represents a compelling value.